 Typical contents of a Skills Database

 The skills database needs to store each person’s set of skills and competencies, and any other attributes that will help locate staff that can best do the work.
 The database will often contain details of each persons:

 - Role, Discipline or Team – often used when looking at capacity planning.

 - Their Skill sets, each with a level of competency, e.g. JAVA – Advanced, C++ – Basic, etc.

 - Details of their systems or applications expertise.

 - Grade – often used to link to a standard cost rate.

 - Industry sector experience and qualifications.

-Without current skills data, services organisations cannot maximize utilisation of their expensive staff.
+Without current skills data, multi-project organisations cannot be sure that appropriate staff will get assigned to their projects.
 Maintain your skills database easily with Innate resource management software.